george0815/Sekiro-Mod-Manager/README.md

 # Sekiro-Mod-Manager
 Mod Manger for the 2019 Game of The Year; Sekiro - Shadows Die Twice

-The manager is extremely simple at the moment.
-Currently you can add, remove, install, and uninstall mods as well as launching sekiro and automatically installing modengine(if it isnt installed already).
+Currently you can add, remove, install, and uninstall mods.
+You can also launch sekiro and automatically install modengine(if it isnt installed already).

 # Usage